1. Is my medical information confidential?

 Frequently Asked Questions about Contraception (Birth Control)

-1. What forms of birth control exist and can I receive them at the University Health Center (UHC)?
+1. What forms of birth control exist and can I receive them at the Student Health Center (SHC)?

 A: There are many different forms of birth control/contraception.
 These forms include a hormonal patch, birth control pills/oral contraception, emergency contraception (EC), contraceptive injections, an Intrauterine Device (IUD), Nexplanon contraceptive arm implant, vaginal ring, male condom, female condom, spermicides, and diaphragms.
 You are welcome to make an appointment at the Health Center at any time to discuss the different options and see what form would best meet your needs.
 A provider here can either prescribe your desired form of contraception or can refer you to another provider or facility that would better assist you.